zach-is-my-name/GoalZappEthereum/README.md

 ### Risks and Rewards Summary

-* *Suggestions goal owner accepts pay out 1 token to the suggester*
+* *Suggestions goal owners accept pay out 1 token to the suggester*